chentianran/chentianran.github.io/teaching/modsim/syllabus.markdown

 ### What we will learn

 Use of mathematical models and computer simulations for solving real world problems.
-Along the way, we will also learn how to use some of the basic mathematical tools.
+Along the way, we will also learn how to use some basic mathematical tools.

 ### Prerequisite